Guide

 Low-quality Robusta can taste harsh or rubbery.
 Good Robusta can taste clean, chocolatey, nutty, malty or spicy.
 It should not be judged only as "cheap Arabica."

-Liberica And Excelsa
+Liberica and Excelsa

 Liberica and Excelsa are much less common globally.
 They are more likely to appear in specific regional markets or specialty lots.
 Their flavor profiles can be unusual: woody, fruity, smoky, floral or tart depending on handling.